AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-cja-setup.md

 1. Locate all the derived fields using the deprecated "Media" data type.
 This is all derived fields that contain fields for which the path begins with media.mediaTimed

-1. Replace all the old fields in the derived field with the new corresponding field from "Media Reporting Details".
+1. Replace all the old fields in the derived field with the new corresponding field from "Media Reporting Details."

 See the [Content ID](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters#content-id) parameter on the [Audio and video parameters](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters) page to map between the old fields and the new fields.
-The old field path can be found under the "XDM Field Path" property while the new field path can be found under the "Reporting XDM Field Path" property.
+The old field path is found under the "XDM Field Path" property while the new field path is found under the "Reporting XDM Field Path" property.

 ![Old and new XDM field paths](assets/field-paths-updated.jpeg)

 ## Example

 To make it easier to follow the migration guidelines, consider the following example that contains a data view with fields from the old deprecated "Media" data type.
-In this data view, we will add the new corresponding fields.
+In this data view, you need to add the new corresponding fields.

 ### Update the data view